Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: The origin of the model

 Here $\kappa^2 = 32\pi G_\text{N} = 4\, \mP^{-2}$ is the gravitational coupling related to the Newton constant $G_\text{N}$.
 At the level of the generating functional, the perturbative expansion is a simple shift of the integration variables from $g_{\mu\nu}$ to $h_{\mu\nu}$, so one can change the integration variable:

 At the one-loop level, the local gravitational EFT generates curvature-squared operators.
-In the present work, however, we restrict the analysis to the ghost-free scalar sector relevant for the FLRW slow-roll branch.
-For this reason, we retain the $R^2$ contribution and do not include the Ricci-tensor-squared operator, which belongs to the massive spin-$2$ sector of quadratic gravity.
+As noted above, we restrict the analysis to the ghost-free scalar sector, so we keep the $R^2$ contribution and do not include the $R_{\mu\nu}^2$~contribution.

 The one-loop effective action for \eqref{the_microscopic_action} was derived in \cite{Latosh:2020jyq,Arbuzov:2020pgp}.
-One introduces the generating function as a path integral defined with the microscopic action.
-In turn, the perturbation theory is built around an expansion of the spacetime metric in small perturbations $h_{\mu\nu}$.
-The one-loop effective action is computed as a sum of one-particle-irreducible (1PI) diagrams.
-To obtain the effective potential $V(\chi)$, one evaluates the momentum-independent part of the 1PI vertices (the part with external scalar momenta set to zero).
-This makes clear why derivative couplings, such as the Einstein-tensor kinetic term, do not contribute to $V(\chi)$.
+Perturbation theory is organised by expanding the spacetime metric in $h_{\mu\nu}$ and evaluating the one-particle-irreducible (1PI) diagrams.
+The effective potential $V(\chi)$ is obtained from the momentum-independent parts of the 1PI scalar vertices, with the external scalar momenta set to zero.
+Equivalently, this calculation determines the coefficients of the local expansion in powers of $\chi$.
+These coefficients are real, and their resummation gives the compact expression displayed below.
+Derivative operators, including the Einstein tensor kinetic coupling, vanish in the zero-momentum limit and therefore do not contribute to $V(\chi)$.

 The resulting one-loop effective action takes the following compact form~\cite{Latosh:2020jyq,Arbuzov:2020pgp}